authorjapps/zerocode/README.md

           "id": 583231,
           "login": "octocat",
           "addresses": [
-             //more...
+             // more...
           ]
       }
    }
 }
 ```
+Zerocode is a light-weight, simple and extensible open-source framework for writing test intentions in simple JSON format that facilitates both declarative configuration and automation.
+The framework manages the request payload handling and response assertions at the same time, same place.

-Zerocode brings the simplicity in testing and validating APIs by eliminating repetitive code for test assertions, http calls and payload parsing.
+It eliminates the repetitive code such as step definitions, test assertions, payload parsing and API calls such as Http, Kafka, DB Services and more.
 See an example [how](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details).
 It's powerful JSON comparison and assertions make the testing cycle a lot easy and clean.

+It has got best of best ideas and practices from the community to keep it super simple and the adoption is rapidly growing among the developer/tester community.
+It alleviates pain and brings the simplicity in validating the APIs.

 It also helps in mocking/stubbing interfacing APIs during the testing cycle.
 Its approach to IDE based performance testing to generate load/stress on the target application is quite simple, flexible and efficient - It goes a step further enabling you to simply reuse the test(s) from your regression pack.